-- Are generic across broad areas of the economy, such as tax credits for any commercial investment and local economic development incentives - Are directed at the electricity sector but predominantly focused on encouraging reduced consumption and conservation, such as rebates and incentives for behind-the-meter resources or programs that incent insulation, energy efficient buildings, etc. - Directly target wholesale supply side resources, either individually or by class of resource.
-This would include demand response and energy efficiency that elects to participate as a wholesale supply-side resource in PJM markets.
+- Are generic across broad areas of the economy, such as tax credits for any commercial investment and local economic development incentives - Are directed at the electricity sector but predominantly focused on encouraging reduced consumption and conservation, such as rebates and incentives for behind-the-meter resources or programs that incent insulation, energy efficient buildings, etc. - Do not directly target wholesale supply side resources, either individually or by class of resource. - Note: Demand response and energy efficiency that elect to participate as wholesale supply side resources in the PJM capacity market would be subject to repricing based on the other established criteria.

 The fourth decision criterion is aimed at capturing materiality.
-Subsidies for a defined class of resource types would not be subject to repricing to the extent each resource class has less than 1,000 MW of subsidized, unforced capacity offered into and clearing the PJM capacity market.
-(Such resources classes are proposed as coal; nuclear; natural gas; renewable, including hydropower, pumped storage, solar and wind; and demand response and energy efficiency.)
-However, once that threshold is exceeded all subsidized resources within that resource class would be subject to repricing.
+Subsidies for a defined class of resource types would not be subject to repricing only to the extent each resource class has more less-than 1,000 MW of subsidized, unforced capacity offered into and clearing the PJM capacity market.
+(Such rResources classes subject to this decision criterion are proposed as coal; nuclear; natural gas; renewable, including hydropower, pumped storage, solar and wind; and demand response and energy efficiency.)
+However, eTo reflect the potential impact of subsidized resources in modeled LDAs, a threshold value would be established for each modeled LDA as well.
+The threshold value for any modeled LDA would be equal to the same ratio as the 1,000 MW represents to the reliability requirement for the entire RTO.
+For example, if the reliability requirement for the RTO is 150,000 MW, the ratio of 1,000 MW to the RTO reliability requirement would be 1,000 MW / 150,000 MW = 0.67%.
+The threshold for repricing in a 20,000 MW LDA in this example would therefore be 0.67% \ 20,000 MW = 133 MW.
+Once that threshold is exceeded either for the RTO or in any modeled LDA, all subsidized resources within that resource class in the entire RTO would be subject to repricing.
 PJM acknowledges this approach relies on judgment.
 The "1,000 MW" level stated here should be considered indicative and, like other elements of this proposal, the appropriate value certainly will be subject to further stakeholder discussion.
 The intent, however, is to filter subsidies in a way that prevents them from having a material impact on market prices.
 An amount of subsidies that does not have a material impact on price is less likely to result in the creation of more subsidies.
 However, an appreciable quantity of subsidies could suppress price to the point of creating a domino effect resulting in additional subsidies.